bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step4.md

 <br><b>appjob</b> provides the information on the type of job to be launched and we can also add application specific jobs.<br>

-<br><b>systemd.service</b> It is init system used to bootstrap the user space and to manage system processes after booting.
+<br><b>systemd.service</b> is used to bootstrap the user space and to manage system processes after booting.

 <br><b>jupyter and jupyterhub</b> contains all the required configuration to run jupyter and jupyterhub.